How to Monitor AI in the Workplace: Risks, Solutions & Best Practices

 Seeing the Unseen: Granular AI Usage Monitoring with CurrentWare

 CurrentWare’s suite, including BrowseReporter and AccessPatrol, offers a robust solution to monitor employee AI activity and address Shadow AI.
+CurrentWare enables organizations to monitor AI tools in production environments after deployment, including the analysis of production data to detect shifts and maintain model performance.
+The platform supports continuous monitoring of AI systems to ensure ongoing performance and compliance.
+It provides tools to measure and analyze AI usage and performance, ensuring effective oversight through detailed analytics.
 Unlike generic tools that provide only basic logging, BrowseReporter provides AI-specific analytics and behavioral AI monitoring at the user and department level, deployable in hours for instant visibility.
-CurrentWare is also designed to provide essential oversight while respecting employee privacy, offering configurable visibility options, including stealth and transparent modes.
+CurrentWare is also designed to provide essential oversight while respecting employee privacy, offering monitoring features that can be configured for visibility options, including stealth and transparent modes, to match organizational needs and compliance requirements.

 CurrentWare: Your Partner in AI Usage Analytics